crsl4/phylogenetics-class/lecture-notes/lecture8.md

 plot(tre.pars, cex=0.6)
 ```

+**Further learning:** Continue the parsimony steps in the [PDF tutorial](https://adegenet.r-forge.r-project.org/files/MSc-intro-phylo.1.1.pdf) on the same sample data.

 ---
 class: left, top

-# Parsimony-based methods

-### Homework
+# Homework

-Continue the parsimony steps in the [PDF tutorial](https://adegenet.r-forge.r-project.org/files/MSc-intro-phylo.1.1.pdf) on the same sample data or on your own data.
+**Instructions:**

+1. Estimate a distance-based tree and a parsimony-based tree for your data using the `ape` and `phangorn` R packages.
-Don't forget to write down the commands in your personal reproducible script.
+  - Don't forget to include in your reproducible script a short description of the chosen algorithm, its assumptions and limitations (see the [software cheatsheet](https://github.com/crsl4/phylogenetics-class/blob/master/exercises/software-cheatsheet.md))
+2. Make sure to keep notes in your reproducible script and keep the most updated version on github (it is important to push your work to github since this allows me to check what you are doing and offer suggestions)
+3. Submit the link to your github commit in canvas

+**Deadline:** March 23rd, 2022